Workday/canvas-kit/modules/popup-stack/README.md

 ### Close on outside click

-Close only the topmost popup with a click outside the popup when this behavior applied.
+Close only the topmost popup with a click outside the popup when this behavior is applied.
 To determine if this behavior is applied to the global stack, a `data-behavior-click-outside="true"` should be applied.
 This data attribute should be used by all instances of this behavior to determine the "topmost" click-outside behavior to close only the topmost popup with this behavior.

 ### Always close on outside click